SeanDraper/Election_Analysis/README.md

 ![County Loop2](Resources/county_loop2.png)

 The country that cast the most votes was Denver with 82.8% of the votes and 306,055 cast.
-We calculated the winning county in the avove snippet, and stored the winning county name, winning county count, and winning county percentage into variables.
-Then we created another f string to print the winning results and write them to a txt file.
+We calculated the winning county in the above snippet, and stored the winning county name, winning county count, and winning county percentage into variables.
+Then we created another f string to print the winning results and wrote them to a txt file.

 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.